AgentMC/Sao20/Translate/En/Part6.md

 4. <a name="Prim4"></a>Yes I am aware it’s still late February, several days after snow melted.
 5. <a name="Prim5"></a>Ronye doesn’t know about a concept of ‘poncho’ so here we have ‘cloak’ in her thoughts.
 Same for ‘O-nata’ (Great Knife of Pyramidhead from Silent Hill) becoming ‘kyodaina-nata’, (simply huge hatchet) below.
 6. <a name="Prim6"></a>The original says “lowered” but given both girls should be under 160 cm (you remember the 180 cm "giant", don't you?), you’ll have nightmares if you try imagining that.
+7. <a name="Prim7"></a>暁染, Color-of-the-dawn.
+I wonder, however, if アキソミ was an attempt to encode “Axiom” in the dragon name convention format (2 characters, 4 syllables, ending with “-i”), which would raise more questions about this never-heard-of-before dragon.